eslam-gomaa/virt-backup/README.md

 * Description for the methods used inside the code
 * Do more tests to `--with-snapshot` to eliminate any warning
+* Check md5 for when backing up as well
+* If md5 mismatch found, print where is the difference

 ---